guidoism/escape/inspiration/jonesforth.md

         1C 00 00 00             the CALL prefix.
         2C 00 00 00

-On a 16-bit machine like the ones which originally ran FORTH the savings are even greater - 33%.
+On a 16-bit machine like the ones which originally ran Forth the savings are even greater - 33%.

-[Historical note: If the execution model that FORTH uses looks strange from the following paragraphs, then it was motivated entirely by the need to save memory on early computers.
+[Historical note: If the execution model that Forth uses looks strange from the following paragraphs, then it was motivated entirely by the need to save memory on early computers.
 This code compression isn't so important now when our machines have more memory in their L1 caches than those early computers had in total, but the execution model still has some